There are many things you can do with a phrase by clicking on the actions drop-down caret in the top/right corner of the phrase panel.

 Select the phrases bin to which you would like to move the phrase.

-Depending on which bin you are currently in, and whether you have the In-Progress Workflow enabled, your options will vary.
+Depending on which bin you are currently in, and whether you have the Translation QA Workflow enabled, your options will vary.

 Click the to add a new label.

-After creating a new label, you will then need to add the label to the phrase.
+After creating a new label, the label will be automatically added to the phrase.

 Select/deselect the checkbox next to a label to apply/remove that label to/from the phrase.

 Start typing in the search field to find a specific label, or page through your existing labels.